babel/website/_posts/2017-09-05-planning-for-7.0.md

 Before we go into that, I just want to repeat again what the purpose of Babel is.

-As Babel as been transformed from 6to5, browsers have been implementing more of the spec, and users are more comfortable with using the latest syntax/build tooling, Babel's goals haven't changed too much.
+As Babel has been transformed from 6to5, browsers have been implementing more of the spec, and users are more comfortable with using the latest syntax/build tooling, Babel's goals haven't changed too much.

-Our two goals are hand and hand: help developers transform new syntax into backwards compatible code (abstract browser support away), and be a bridge to help TC39 get feedback on new ECMAScript proposals and for the community to have a say in the future of the language.
+Our two goals are hand in hand: help developers transform new syntax into backwards compatible code (abstract browser support away), and be a bridge to help TC39 get feedback on new ECMAScript proposals and for the community to have a say in the future of the language.

-Thus, I think it's an understatement to say that Babel is an vital part of the JavaScript community (almost 10 million downloads a month of `babel-core`) and needs it's support.
+Thus, I think it's an understatement to say that Babel is a vital part of the JavaScript community (almost 10 million downloads a month of `babel-core`) and needs its support.
 (The only talks I've tried to give are about this point: [JSConf EU](https://github.com/hzoo/maintaining-an-oss-project), [React Rally](https://github.com/hzoo/so-how-does-babel-even-work), [TC39](https://github.com/hzoo/role-of-babel-in-js)).
 I'll re-iterate a point I made recently: "What happens when Babel dies"?
 What happens when the current group of people interested in this project get bored/burned out/move on to other things?
 (What if it's already happened a lot).
 What are we going to do about it?

 ## [#4315](https://github.com/babel/babel/issues/4315) Drop support for unmaintained Node versions: 0.10, 0.12, 5

 Progress in OSS projects often comes at the cost of upgrading for its users.
 Because of this, we've always been hesitant in making the choice to introduce a major version bump/breaking changes.
-But by dropping unsupported versions of Node, we can not only make a number of improvements to the codebase, but also upgrade dependencies and tools (ESLint, Yarn, Jest, Lerna, etc).
+By dropping unsupported versions of Node, we can not only make a number of improvements to the codebase, but also upgrade dependencies and tools (ESLint, Yarn, Jest, Lerna, etc).

 ## 👓 Proposal Updates/Spec Compliancy